 The Netherlands was one of the founding members of the European Union.
 In the early days the EU was called the “Common Market” and was intended to boost the economies of member countries by minimising trade barriers.
-The much expanded European Union now consists of 28 quite different states and the influence that the E.U. government has on these states is much more diverse than when it first began.
+The much expanded European Union now consists of 27 different states and the influence that the E.U. government has on these states is much more diverse than when it first began.
 Most of the E.U. countries, including the Netherlands belong to the Schengen Group, which is only indirectly related to the E.U.
-All Schengen nationals can travel freely within the Schengen zone but non E.U. and non Schengen passport holders must either get a visa in advance (the Schengen visa) or get their passport stamped on arrival.
+All Schengen nationals can travel freely within the Schengen zone but non E.U. and non Schengen passport holders must either get a visa in advance (the Schengen Visa) or get their passport stamped on arrival.

 Tulips and Windmills – Travel in the Netherlands

 The Netherlands remains a popular country to visit despite it being very flat for the most part and heavily populated.
 Most visitors to the Netherlands tend to think of those iconic images of the country, tulips, windmills and the canals of Amsterdam.

 If you want to see tulips, of which there are many growing in parts of the Netherlands you will need to go at the right time of the year as they are picked soon after they flower.
 Most of the tulip fields are in the North of the country where some amazing expanses of reclaimed land are also located.
 These are called “poulders” and are dotted with villages.

 Although there are not so many windmills as there used to be, there are still plenty of them, although they tend to be of a historic remnant rather than being of any functional value today.
 Go to Schiedam to see the tallest windmills in the world and Kinderdijk, with 19 well preserved windmills.